 - Australia (02) 8006 4411

-Nagasaki Peace Memorial Park was established in 1955 around site of epicenter of the blast from the atomic bomb dropped on Nagasaki on August 9, 1945.
-The park contains a commemorative tablet marking the site of detonation, a museum containing exhibits about the atomic bombing, the Fountain of Peace, and the famous peace statue built by Seibo Kitamura.
-The statue's every element from the hands and face to how the figure is sitting has a specific meaning for being that way: the right hand pointing up towards the atomic bomb, the left hand pointing towards peace, the bent right leg symbolizes meditation, the bent left leg symbolizes a need to stand up against war and fight for peace, and the gently closed eyes is meant to offer prayers for repose for the victim's souls.
+The Nagasaki Peace Memorial Park was established in 1955 around site of epicenter of the blast from the atomic bomb dropped on Nagasaki on August 9, 1945.
+Similar to the Hiroshima Peace Memorial Park, the Nagasaki Peace Memorial Park is a testament to the horrors of war and wish for peace.
+The park contains a commemorative tablet marking the site of detonation, a museum containing exhibits about the atomic bombing, the Fountain of Peace, and the famous Peace Statue built by Japanese artist Seibo Kitamura.
+From the hands and face to how the figure is sitting, each element of the statue holds a specific meaning.
+The right hand points up to symbolize the atomic bomb while the left hand points towards future peace.
+The statue's bent right leg symbolizes meditation, while the bent left leg represents the need to stand up against war.
+The closed eyes are to offer prayers and respect for the victims' souls lost in the devastation blast.

 Museum of remembrance of Nagasaki atomic bombing victims